Sydney-Informatics-Hub/SIH-Raijin-Trinity/README.md

 3. trinity_3.pbs: Perform Chrysalis, step before parallel assembly of clustered reads.

 4. trinity_4.pbs: Assemble clusters of reads using Inchworm, Chrysalis and Butterfly into transcripts.
-This step takes the longest, but contains many independant jobs that have been parallelized using GNU parallel.
+This step takes the longest, but contains many independent jobs that have been parallelized using GNU parallel.

 5. trinity_5.pbs: Harvest all assembled transcripts from trinity_4 into a single multi-fasta file.